No Pre-Licensing Required — No Fingerprinting Required

 Massachusetts Has No Mandatory Pre-Licensing Education — And No Fingerprinting

 Massachusetts does not require any pre-licensing hours or fingerprinting for an insurance producer license.
 You can go straight to the Prometric exam.
-Note: the application fee is $225 per license class — one of the highest in the country.
-Prep courses are strongly recommended (first-time pass rate: ~50–65%).
+Note: the application fee is $225 per license class — a required state cost to plan for.
+Prep courses are strongly recommended (exam readiness varies by candidate).

 Top 3 Massachusetts Insurance Exam Prep Courses

-Lowest price for MA exam prep at $109.95.
+Entry-level price for MA exam prep at current fee.
 Covers Life & Health, P&C, and Personal Lines tracks.
 90-day access with Exam Tutor and Flash Tutor add-ons available.

 exam prep only